- Key Facts

 - Papua New Guinea

-Heart of Borneo: Saving the Lungs of Southeast Asia
+Heart of Borneo: Saving Forests in Southeast Asia

 ADB is partnering with WWF and the governments of Brunei Darussalam, Indonesia and Malaysia to conserve the lush forests of Borneo, providing sustainable livelihood for local populations and a safe haven for thousands of animals and plant species.